AJ1701/resize-raspberry-pi-centos/README.md

 # Requirements
 growpart

-Install with "yum install growpart" on CentOS.
+Install with "yum install growpart" on CentOS if not already installed.